slimnate/blog/_posts/2026-02-02-skill-progress.md

 # Introduction

-Like many developers before, I recently found myself on a quest to create a kick-ass GitHub readme that showcases all of my skills and projects in the cleanest, coolest way possible.
+Like many developers, I recently found myself on a quest to create a kick-ass GitHub README that showcases all of my skills and projects in the cleanest, coolest way possible.
 As part of this, I included icons from the [skill-icons](https://github.com/tandpfun/skill-icons) project to showcase my different skills.
 But in pursuit of perfection, a simple list of icons will not do - I wanted a visual indicator of how proficient I was in each skill.
-Thus was born [skill-progress](https://skillprogress.dev/) ([github](https://github.com/slimnate/skill-progress)) - A simple microservice that generates a progress bar to showcase skill proficiency anywhere on the web.
+Thus was born [skill-progress](https://skillprogress.dev/) ([github](https://github.com/slimnate/skill-progress)) - a simple microservice that generates a progress bar to showcase skill proficiency anywhere on the web.
 The service provides a simple API that augments any image with a progress bar that represents a skill level from 1-5.

 ![Preview](/assets/img/skill-progress/01-preview.png)